-7546 Parent Involvement -- Child Care
+7546 Parent Involvement - Child Care

 Instruction, training, and experience in working effectively with parents of children aged 3 to 5.
-Proficiency in involving parents in the center according to how they view their parenting role, their cultural heritage, and skills they possess from their professional lives. \$10.00 lab fee.
+Proficiency in involving parents in the center according to how they view their parenting role, their cultural heritage, and skills they possess from their professional life. \$10.00 lab fee.
+This course requires an internship.